Zahid295/History-of-Albert-Einstein/README.md

 1. On the Gallery page footer appears in the center of page on tablets and smartphones but on larger screens like laptop and destop it was fine.

 2. Design Improvement- For the life timline chart provided on events page, i want to improve the structure and design.
 I hope to resolve this issue in the future.

+##### HTML Validation

+1. Warning- Gallery page lacks heading immediately below header.

+- On gallery page below header h2 heading was included to fix this.

+2. Warning- Events page shows duplicate 'Id'.

+- Different names for 'Id' were used to solve this.